mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 .. warning::

-   The operator ``>`` overwrites the target file with the output of the preceeding command, it does not ask for permission, it just goes and does it.
+   The operator ``>`` overwrites the target file with the output of the preceding command, it does not ask for permission, it just goes and does it.

-   The operator ``>>`` appends to the target file with the output of the preceeding command.
+   The operator ``>>`` appends to the target file with the output of the preceding command.

    Don't mix these up, there is no way to undo.

 For example, if we want to store the result of the command ``ls`` to a file called ``result_of_ls.txt``, the following will do